ROSARIES CHAPLETS JEWELRY SUPPLIES DIRECTORY

 WHAT WE ARE LOOKING FOR

-Since this is an open museum for antique and vintage rosaries, we encourage you to send your images for consideration.
-Things we look for:
+Since this is an open museum for antique and vintage rosaries, we encourage you to send your images for consideration with the following in mind:

 CLEAR IMAGES (a must) - UNUSUAL CONFIGURATIONS